Saint-Germain bombing: Preparations and bombing

 Within this context, a group of anarchists composed of Ravachol, Gustave Mathieu, Charles and Clotilde Chaumentin, and Charles 'Cookie' Simon, around whom Rosalie Soubère and Joseph Jas-Béala gravitated, became radicalized following the Clichy affair trial.

 During the night of 14–15 February 1892, anarchists from the northern districts of Paris managed to seize thirty kilograms of dynamite by robbing the Soisy-sur-Seine quarry, giving them the possibility of using this important arsenal in the preparation of attacks—the latter then rapidly disseminated within anarchist circles in the Parisian region and eventually ended up in the hands of Ravachol's group.

-In the following days, Ravachol and Simon would have built the bomb, Simon would have conducted a first reconnaissance of the judge's residence at 136 Boulevard Saint-Germain, and then Ravachol and other members of the group took the tramway to carry out the attack on 11 March 1892.
-Soubère would have sat between Simon and Béala and would have carried the bomb, hiding it under her skirts.
-She then would have handed it to Ravachol, who, armed with two loaded pistols, entered the building, placed the bomb on the second floor, the center of the building—since he did not know exactly where Benoît lived.
-He lit the fuse and fled, while Soubère and Béala would have stood watch outside.
+In the following days, Ravachol and Simon built the bomb.
+Simon conducted a first reconnaissance of the judge's residence at 136 Boulevard Saint-Germain.
+Then Ravachol and other members of the group took a tram to carry out the attack on 11 March 1892.
+Soubère sat between Simon and Béala, hiding the bomb under her skirts.
+She then handed it to Ravachol, who, armed with two loaded pistols, entered the building, placed the bomb in the middle of the second floor, since he did not know exactly where in the building Benoît lived.
+He lit the fuse and fled, while Soubère and Béala stood watch outside.
 The militant remained on-site to observe the aftermath of the explosion as her companions left the area.

-The bombing caused no deaths, did not hit judge Benoît, who lived on the fifth floor, and injured one person.
+The bombing caused no deaths and did not injure Benoît, who lived on the fifth floor, but did injure one person.